-One third of billionaires in the US never got a college degree.
+One-third of billionaires in the US never got a college degree.
 We find out why it’s not the same for our country.

 Talk about billionaire dropouts and instantly, Facebook’s Mark Zuckerberg and Microsoft’s Bill Gates spring to mind.
 These men, along with some 60 other billionaires in the US, proved one important thing: That you don’t really need a college degree to attain success, or at least bucketloads of cash.

-If this notion is universally true, then why is it that we hardly hear about billionaires in the Philippines who are undergrads of, say, University of the Philippines or Ateneo?
+If this notion is universally true, then why is it that we hardly hear about billionaires in the Philippines who are undergrads of, say, the University of the Philippines or Ateneo?
 Why is it that almost everyone on Forbes’ top 10 richest Filipinos list seems to be holders of a post-graduate degree?
-Does a Filipino dropout even stand a chance of attaining success of Gates and Zuckerberg levels?
+Does a Filipino dropout even stand a chance of attaining the success of Gates and Zuckerberg levels?

 Stay in school, stay right on track